-Chapter 7 is the most common form bankruptcy and is also called a liquidation bankruptcy.
+Chapter 7 is the most common form of bankruptcy and is also called liquidation bankruptcy.
 Chapter 7 cases can be filed by an individual, a married couple, or a business entity (corporation or partnership).
 In a Chapter 7 case a court-appointed Trustee collects the Debtor’s non-exempt assets and reduces them to cash in order to pay the Debtor’s creditors.
 Note the emphasis on “non-exempt”.
 Non-exempt assets are those which the Debtor is permitted to retain in bankruptcy and keep them out of the reach of creditors and the Trustee.
-In some cases the Debtor has no assets other than non-exempt assets so there is nothing for the Trustee to liquidate in order to pay creditors.
+In some cases the debtor has no assets other than non-exempt assets so there is nothing for the Trustee to liquidate in order to pay creditors.

-In appropriate cases, the Chapter 7 Trustee may also investigate the Debtor’s financial affairs and seek to set aside certain transfers of money or property made by the Debtor prior to the case filing.
-Creditors may find themselves involved in a demand from the Trustee or even a formal lawsuit filed in the bankruptcy court by the Trustee seeking to undo these transfers and recover the property or the value of the property from the Creditor.
+Inappropriate cases, the Chapter 7 Trustee may also investigate the Debtor’s financial affairs and seek to set aside certain transfers of money or property made by the Debtor prior to the case filing.
+Creditors may find themselves involved in demand from the Trustee or even a formal lawsuit filed in the bankruptcy court by the Trustee seeking to undo these transfers and recover the property or the value of the property from the Creditor.
 A Creditor who does nothing after being served with a Trustee’s lawsuit of this sort may find themselves subject to a money judgment and collection efforts by the Trustee.
 Needless to say, if you receive a demand from the Trustee or are served with a lawsuit you should contact our bankruptcy attorneys to review the same and recommend the best course of action available to you as a creditor in the bankruptcy case.